Best practices for setting max-age on CDN media assets

 Failure Recovery & Edge Cases

-# Cloudflare API: Purge exact URL
+# Cloudflare API: purge exact URL

 curl -X POST "https://api.cloudflare.com/client/v4/zones/{zone_id}/purge_cache" \